Muza Rubackyté - Pianist

 Mūza's repertoire spans more than forty programmes in recital, concerto with orchestra and chamber music.

-Her discography, which includes more than thirty-five titles, is regularly expanded: Liszt's Années de Pèlerinage and Concert Etudes (Lyrinx), Shostakovich's 24 Preludes and Fugues (Brilliant Classics), concertos for piano and orchestra by Beethoven, Liszt, Shostakovich, Prokofiev, Schnittke, Saint-Saëns, Bartok, Liszt, Schubert/Liszt, Brahms for the Great Lithuanian live recordings series (Doron), Beethoven's Concerto No. 4 chamber version, works for solo piano by Louis Vierne (2015) and with string quartet and voice (2016, Brilliant Classics).
-Since 2017 she has recorded for the Ligia label Julius Reubke's Sonatas for piano and organ with Olivier Vernet, then, with the Mettis Quartet, a tribute to Shostakovich and Weinberg entitled "Dramatic Russian Legacy".
-In 2020 it is to his compatriot Leopold Godowsky that Mūza wishes to pay homage, both on stage and on record, on the occasion of the 150th anniversary of his birth near Vilnius.
-This recording, which also includes Preludes by Karol Szymanowsky, has received numerous awards, including Télérama ffff, Diapason d'Or, Classica 5*****.
-It is followed by this second volume for which the pianist invites the Russian violinist Dmitri Makhtin to join her in a duo.
+Her discography of over thirty-five titles is regularly expanded: Années de Pèlerinage and Etudes de Concert by Liszt (Lyrinx), 24 Preludes and Fugues by Shostakovich (Brilliant Classics), concertos for piano and orchestra by Beethoven, Liszt, Shostakovich, Prokofiev, Schnittke, Saint-Saëns, Bartok, Liszt, Schubert/Liszt, Brahms for the Great Lithuanian live recordings series (Doron), Beethoven's Concerto No. 4 chamber version, works for solo piano by Louis Vierne (2015) then with string quartet and voice (2016, Brilliant Classics).
+Since 2017 she has recorded Julius Reubke's Sonatas for piano and organ with Olivier Vernet for the Ligia label, followed by a tribute to Shostakovich and Weinberg entitled Dramatic Russian Legacy with the Mettis Quartet.
+In 2020, on the occasion of the 150th anniversary of his birth near Vilnius, Mūza pays tribute to his compatriot Leopold Godowsky, both on stage and on record.
+This recording, which also includes Preludes by Karol Szymanowsky, has received numerous awards, including Télérama ffff, Diapason d'Or, Classica 5 *****.
+It was followed by a second volume for which the pianist invited Russian violinist Dmitri Makhtin to join her in a duo.

 LEARN MORE ON: www.muza.fr